CoderFoundry/ChinookInterviewYT/README.md

 - **Requirements**:
   - Write a query that retrieves a list of customers, the total number of invoices for each customer, and the total amount they have spent across all invoices.
   - **Filter and Ordering**: Only include customers who have spent more than $40.
 Order the results by the total amount spent in descending order.
+  - **Extra Credit**:
+    - Percentage Contribution: Display the percentage of the total store revenue each customer’s spending represents, giving an overview of how much each customer contributes to total sales.
+    - Top 5 Customers Chart: Create an additional chart or graph highlighting the top 5 highest-spending customers, making the data visually clear and easy to analyze.

 ---